sketch-hq/sketch-assistants/README.md

 # Sketch Assistants

-A TypeScript monorepo for Sketch Assistants related.
+A TypeScript monorepo for Sketch Assistants and related packages.

 > ⚠️ This repository is in pre-release mode on the `next` tag until the Assistants are officially
 > released.